sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 Integer removed = map.remove("banana");  // 3
 ```

-# Java Interview Questions 151-160 - Spoken Answers

-## 151. What is the difference between Map and SortedMap?
+### 151. What is the difference between Map and SortedMap?

 Map provides basic key-value operations without any ordering guarantee.
 SortedMap extends Map and maintains keys in sorted order according to their natural ordering or a provided Comparator.
 SortedMap adds methods like firstKey(), lastKey(), headMap(), and tailMap() for working with sorted keys.